For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Andrew Crump - Flickr

 Founded in 1907, Imperial College London was initially part of the University of London but gained independence in 2007.
-Imperial specialises in science, engineering, business and medicine, and has now been in the top five unis in the UK for seven straight years.
+Imperial specialises in science, engineering, business, tech and medicine.

-The university has around 18,000 students and among its alumni are the author H.G.
-Wells and Brian May (the guitarist in Queen), the latter of whom studied astrophysics at the university.
+Among its alumni are the author H.G.
+Wells and Brian May (the guitarist in Queen), the latter of whom studied astrophysics there.

 7. University of St Andrews